-Deferred inflows of resources: Deferred inflows are the acquisition of net position by the University that are applicable to a future reporting period.
-At June 30, 2015, the University's deferred inflows of resources were comprised of credits realized on an OCIA lease restructure and deferred inflows related to pensions.
+Deferred inflows are the acquisition of net position by the University that are applicable to a future reporting period.
+At June 30, 2016, the University's deferred inflows of resources were comprised of credits realized on an OCIA lease restructure and deferred inflows related to pensions.